AndrewRadev/writable_search.vim/README.md

 the plugin is available, and so on.
 It falls back to `egrep` as the final resort.

-This is encoded in the variable `g:writable_search_command_types`, which holds a list of all the types of searches that will be attempted.
-See its documentation for details, but here's a short summary of the possible items, in their default ordering:
+This is encoded in the variable `g:writable_search_backends`, which holds a list of all the types of searches that will be attempted.
+See its documentation for details, but here's a short summary of the possible items, in their default
+ordering:

 - `git-grep`, only in a git repository.
 - `ack.vim`, relying on the [ack.vim](https://github.com/mileszs/ack.vim)